Atomicity and boundedness of monotone Puiseux monoids: Background and Notation

 The double-struck symbols $\mathbb{N}$ and $\mathbb{N}_0$ denote the sets of positive integers and non-negative integers, respectively.
 If $r$ is a real number, then we write $\zz_{\ge r}$ instead of $\{z \in \zz \mid z \ge r\}$; with a similar intention, we write $\qq_{\ge r}$ and $\qq_{> r}$.
 If $r \in \qq_{> 0}$, then the unique $a,b \in \nn$ such that $r = a/b$ and $\gcd(a,b)=1$ are denoted by $\mathsf{n}(r)$ and $\mathsf{d}(r)$, respectively.
 For $R \subseteq \qq_{>0}$, the sets $\mathsf{n}(R) = \{\mathsf{n}(r) \mid r \in R\}$ and $\mathsf{d}(R) = \{\mathsf{d}(r) \mid r \in R\}$ are called \emph{numerator set} and \emph{denominator set} of $R$, respectively.

-In this sequel, the unadorned term \emph{monoid} always means commutative cancellative monoid.
-Let $M$ be a monoid.
-Because every monoid here is assumed to be commutative, we will use additive notation; in particular, $``+"$ denotes the operation of $M$, while $0$ denotes the identity element.
+The unadorned term \emph{monoid} always means commutative cancellative monoid.
+If $M$ is a monoid, then because every monoid here is assumed to be commutative, we will use additive notation.
+In particular, $``+"$ denotes the operation of $M$, while $0$ denotes the identity element.
 We use the symbol $M^\bullet$ to denote the set $M \! \setminus \! \{0\}$.
 For $a,c \in M$, we say that $a$ \emph{divides} $c$ \emph{in} $M$ and write $a \mid_M c$ if $c = a + b$ for some $b \in M$.
 We write $M = \langle S \rangle$ when $M$ is generated by $S$, and say that $M$ is \emph{finitely generated} if it can be generated by a finite set.

 The set of units of $M$ is denoted by $M^\times$.
 An element $a \in M \! \setminus \!
 M^\times$ is \emph{irreducible} or an \emph{atom} if $a = u + v$ implies that either $u \in M^\times$ or $v \in M^\times$.
 We denote the set of atoms of $M$ by $\mathcal{A}(M)$.
 Every monoid $M$ in this paper will be \emph{reduced}, which means that $M^\times$ contains only the zero element.
 Therefore $\mathcal{A}(M)$ will be contained in each generating set.
 The monoid $M$ is \emph{atomic} if $M = \langle \mathcal{A}(M) \rangle$.
 On the other hand, if $\mathcal{A}(M)$ is empty, then we say that $M$ is \emph{antimatter}.
 Antimatter domains are defined in the same way as antimatter monoids are; they have been investigated by Coykendall et al. in \cite{CDM99}.